Frequently asked questions about recycling and rubbish

 Why don't you collect soft plastics?

-Plastic recycling companies will no longer accept soft plastic items including carrier bags, film and wrappers from us.
-This is because many soft plastic items are not easily recycled and when they mixed with rigid items like bottles, tubs and trays they are extremely difficult to separate which is necessary to recycle them.
+Plastic recycling companies don't accept soft plastic items including carrier bags, film and wrappers from councils.
+This is because many soft plastic items are not easily recycled and when they're mixed with rigid items like bottles, tubs and trays they are extremely difficult to separate as required to recycle them.

 Why do some litter bins or dog fouling bins get removed?

-Some bins have been misused by irresponsible 'persons unknown' filling them up with household/domestic/trade waste etc. When this occurs bins cease to be used as intended (ie for litter and dog fouling) and, in some instances, their continual emptying is not sustainable.
-We do not have the resource to continually empty bins of household/domestic/trade waste.
+Some bins get regularly misused by 'persons unknown' filling them up with household/domestic/trade waste etc. When this occurs bins cease to be used as intended and, in some instances, their continual emptying is not sustainable.

 Where bin misuse continues then we may decide to remove the bin (on a temporary basis in some cases) or relocate the bin in the nearby vicinity.
-Usually, this will only occur as a last resort following ongoing monitoring of the bin and the failure of the public to comply with our 'Litter Bin Only - No Household Waste - Use this Bin Properly or Lose it' notices that we attach to the litter bins prior to removal.
+Usually, this will only occur as a last resort following ongoing monitoring of the bin and the failure of the public to comply with our warning notices that we attach to the litter bins prior to removal.

 Why doesn't the council "stake-out" misused bins and flytipping areas with enforcement officers or CCTV?

 We do not have the resource/manpower to monitor every bin throughout the area 24/7.
-Invariably those responsible for bin misuse are aware that the practice is unacceptable and therefore go to great lengths to avoid detection.
-For example, it is suggested that they fill the bins late at night/early morning and alternate the bins they use to dispose of their household waste.
-The chances, therefore, of catching the culprits are extremely slim.
+Invariably those responsible for bin misuse are aware that the practice is unacceptable and therefore go to great lengths to avoid detection, which means the chances of catching the culprits are extremely slim.

-However, local intelligence is important and if any member of the public has any information regarding bin misuse then they should be encouraged to report the matter by contacting Parks and Cleansing: email@example.com / 01792 280210.
+However, local intelligence is important and if any member of the public has any information regarding bin misuse then they should report the matter by contacting Parks and Cleansing: email@example.com / 01792 280210.